neurocog-mobility/neuroflow/docs/_build/html/_sources/getting-started/python-setup.rst

    <a href="https://www.python.org/downloads/" target="_blank">Python.org</a>

+.. |checking_python| raw:: html

+    <a href="useful-info.html#checking-python-version">Checking Python version</a>

 Python setup
 =====================

 .. important::

     Installing multiple versions of Python on a system can raise several errors.
-    If you already have Python installed, skip this section.
+    If you already have Python 3+ installed, skip this section.
-    You can check whether Python is installed by typing ``python`` or ``python3`` into a terminal.
-Some systems may have Python installed by default.
+    To check what version of Python you have installed before proceeding, have a look at |checking_python|.

 A Python 3+ installation is required to run NeuroFlow.